hewner/compsci390-plp/ClassOutline.md

     main = putStrLn "Hello"

-# Elm 4 - Functional Design
+# Haskell 4 - Functional Design

 ## What is the point of design?